Andrew-Shtein/Gigabyte-Z77N-WiFi-Hackintosh-DSDT/README.md

 1. Fixes All Errors & Warnings
 2. Toleda HDMI Audio with Layout-ID 3
-3. USB 3.0 Multiplex with Extra Current (iPad Charging)
-4. MCHC
+3. MCHC
-5. LPC
+4. LPC
-6. RTC
+5. RTC
-7. SBUS with BUS0 and BUS1 (Built-in Serial Port Support)
+6. SBUS with BUS0 and BUS1 (Built-in Serial Port Support)

 Apply the patch to your extracted DSDT with MaciASL.